avraham/hass_radarr_sonarr_search_by_voice/README.md

 ### Example folder Files overview:

 **homeassistant folder**.
-This is your homeassistant folder where the configuration yalm files are.
+This is your homeassistant folder where the configuration yaml files are.

 **homeassistant/scripts.yaml**.
 A separate configuration file for your own scripts  instead of including everything in _configuration.yaml_.
 It’s required to add the line `script: !include scripts.yaml` in the _configuration.yaml_ file to let know homeassistant about the separation.